-A stocks and shares Isa isn't an investment itself - it's a type of account in which you can can buy almost any combination of investments for tax-efficient returns.
+A stocks and shares Isa isn't an investment itself - it's a type of account in which you can can buy almost any combination of investments, such as shares, funds and bonds, with tax-free returns.

 And our two-minute video explains how to find the best stocks and shares Isa for you.

 Your Isa allowance for the 2021-22 tax year is £20,000.
 Any contributions you make to a cash Isa also come out of your allowance.

 It's also important to remember that you can only open one cash Isa and one stocks and shares Isa in each tax year, although you can have more than one of each type in total if you've opened them in different tax years.

 You can only contribute to one of each type of Isa per tax year - so even if you have two stocks and shares Isas open, you can only add to one of them.

 If you want to change provider and then make additional contributions, you'll need to transfer your Isa first.